What It Is

 After creating the XML sitemap, you want to tell Google and Bing about your new sitemap.
 The easiest way is to submit your XML sitemap directly to Google and Bing via Google Search Console and Bing Webmaster Tools.

-From here, you can click on “Add/Test Sitemap”, enter the URL to your XML sitemap, then click “Submit Sitemap.”
+On the Sitemaps page, you will see a form to Add a new sitemap.
+Enter the URL to your XML sitemap, then click “Submit.”
 Following this, Google will begin reviewing your XML sitemap.

 Submitting the XML Sitemap In Bing Webmaster Tools